-All employees of the Trust receive defined contribution superannuation entitlements, for which the Trust pays the fixed superannuation guarantee contribution (9.25% of the employee's average ordinary salary in 2014) to the employee's superannuation fund of choice.
+All employees of the Trust receive defined contribution superannuation entitlements, for which the Trust pays the fixed superannuation guarantee contribution (9.5% of the employee's average ordinary salary in 2016) to the employee's superannuation fund of choice.
 All contributions in respect of employee's defined contributions entitlements are recognised as an expense when they become payable.
 The Trust's obligation with respect to employees' defined contribution entitlements is limited to its obligation for any unpaid superannuation guarantee contributions at the end of the reporting period.
-All obligations for unpaid superannuation guarantee contributions at the end of the reporting period.
-All obligations for unpaid superannuation guarantee contributions at the end of the reporting period.
 All obligations for unpaid superannuation guarantee contributions are measured at the (undiscounted) amounts expected to be paid when the obligation is settled and are presented as current liabilities in the Trust's statement of financial position.